-Professional songwriters can generate many different sources of income from their songs in the same way an author creates additional income turning a novel into a movie, TV series or graphic novel.
-It doesn’t matter whether your song has gathered a million plays or just a handful of listens, you can still put your compositions to work for you to generate more revenue.
-All it takes is a little creativity and a sense of adventure.
-Here are a few ways your song can also make you money:
+Professional songwriters can generate different sources of income from their songs in the same way authors create additional income by turning a novel into a movie, TV series, or graphic novel.
+It doesn’t matter whether your work has generated a million plays or just a handful of listens; your compositions may still be able to generate more revenue.
+All it takes is an open mind, a little creativity, and some luck.

 Make an Old Song New Again

 As they used to say on MTV, too much is never enough — especially when it comes to the many ways you can re-record and market your music.
 Top-selling artists often release multiple versions of their hits and different spins on deep cuts.

 The possibilities are endless.
 You could remix a song, remove the lyrics, release an instrumental version, and pitch it to music supervisors for a potential sync in a movie or TV show.
 How about stripping your sound down and recording a raw, unplugged version?
 Or at the other extreme, you could amp up the electronics and work with a guest DJ to make an electro-dance version of your original song.

 If you’ve got fans who speak other languages, try releasing Spanish, German, Korean, or other fully translated versions of your track.
 You could also re-record your song live at a favorite venue and release it as a live single.

 Many songwriters have been quite successful at creating original music for video games.
 To put this growing field in perspective, check out Kotaku, a popular gaming site that profiles game composers.
 ASCAP has also created an FAQ about how music licensing works when it comes to video games.

 Sell Your Songs to Stock Music Libraries